 McAdams said that as more restaurants open, the industry is still in a weak position.

-James Eddington, chef and owner of Eddington’s of Exeter, said his Exeter, Ont., restaurant has gone through a “huge shift.”
+James Eddington, chef and owner, Eddington’s of Exeter, said his Exeter, Ont., restaurant has gone through a “huge shift.”

-“We’re already pretty confident in our health and safety measures at the restaurant, but we try and double, triple that,” he said, adding his farm-to-table restaurant took five weeks off to rethink how it was going to transition to a take-away operation.
+“We’re already pretty confident in our health and safety measures at the restaurant, but we try and double, triple that,” he said, adding his farm-to-table restaurant took five weeks off to rethink how they were going to transition to a take-away operation.

 That effort included figuring out how to keep warm food warm, determining what foods travelled well, and finding ways to transport that food in an environmentally sustainable way.

 “We’re going to relay that information into the future of our business,” he said.

 But he said there will still be big challenges as businesses begin to reopen.

 “We still have to realize we’re still in a state of emergency,” he said, noting people are starting to go out.
 “It’s not normal, it’s not going to be the same.
 We still have to ensure we have the health and safety protocols in place.”

 He has noticed a challenge in navigating the different recommendation’s and guidelines provided by different levels of government and health authorities.

 McAdams said data shows six out of 10 Canadians will feel comfortable dining out at a restaurant within the next three months, “so that’s good news.”
 However, he noted that means 40 percent of people will opt to stay at home.